Dr Elizabeth Hale

 BA Honours (1st Class) in English Literature and Latin, University of Otago; MA, PhD in English Literature, Brandeis University.

-In 2011, Elizabeth was awarded an Australian Learning and Teaching Citation for her work developing a sustained program of teaching that unites critical and creative approaches to literature.
+In 2011, I was awarded an Australian Learning and Teaching Citation for my work developing a sustained program of teaching that unites critical and creative approaches to literature.

-From 2010-2014, Elizabeth was the Director of the UNE Writers and Illustrators in Residence Program, a program of visiting writers and illustrators in children's literature, funded by the Copyright Agency Cultural Fund.
-With her colleagues, Sascha Morrell and Jeremy Fisher, she organised a Visual Storytelling Symposium that extended the Residency Program: a collection of essays from that event is planned for the near future.
+From 2010-2014, I was the Director of the UNE Writers and Illustrators in Residence Program, a program of visiting writers and illustrators in children's literature, funded by the Copyright Agency Cultural Fund.
 For more information, please see: